critesjosh/scaffold-aztec/README.md

 # Scaffold-Aztec

-This repo is meant to be a starting point for learning about Aztec contracts and tests.
+This repo is meant to be a starting point for learning about Aztec contracts and testing.

 ## Getting Started